Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

 Unlike their Poodle and Golden Retriever parents, Goldendoodles were not bred to work outside in the elements all day long, and their coat reflects that.
 Goldendoodle fur is typically challenging to keep brushed out, and it attracts mud and burrs like you wouldn’t believe.

-If you want to keep any length on your Goldendoodle’s fur, they need daily brushing.
-That’s hard to do if your dog is outside rolling in mud, dirt, or grass all day long.
+They need daily brushing if you want to keep any length on your Goldendoodle’s fur.
+That’s hard to do if your dog is outside, rolling in mud, dirt, or grass all day.

 If you can’t

 If you’re afraid to leave your Goldendoodle inside your home all day, crate training is a great way to keep them (and your stuff) safe when your dog is home alone.
 When done correctly, crate training isn’t about punishing your dog and “locking them up.”
 Crate training is about providing a safe place for your dog to relax and feel protected.

 Another reason crate training is crucial is that your Goldendoodle will encounter a kennel at some point in their life.
 It could be at the vet, groomer, or doggie daycare.
 Dogs not used to a crate can panic in a kennel and hurt themselves trying to escape.

 How Cold Can a Goldendoodle Tolerate?
 How Hot?

 Generally, most Goldendoodles will be comfortable down to 45 degrees F. Mini, Toy, or shaved Goldendoodles may get cold and need a coat before it gets chilly.